12 Jyotirlingas of India: Legends, Locations, and Significance

 The Trimbakeshwar Temple is located in Nashik, Maharashtra.
 It is also the source of the Godavari River, which is known as “Gautami Ganga.”

-Lord Varuna blessed Sage Gautama with a pond with an inexhaustible source of water.
+Lord Varuna blessed Sage Gautama with a pond that was an inexhaustible water source.
 Out of some misunderstanding and jealousy, other sages requested Lord Ganesha to help them expel the sage from the hermitage.
 After that, in an unfortunate event, Sage Gautama accidentally killed a cow.
 Taking advantage of this, other sages expel him and his wife from the hermitage.

 He then propitiated Lord Shiva and asked for the River Ganges to come there.
-Ganga appeared there in the form of a lady and requested Lord Shiva to stay with her.
+Ganga appeared there as a lady and requested Lord Shiva to stay with her.
 Therefore, Lord Shiva stayed there in the form of Trimbakeshwar Jyotirlinga.

 11. Kedarnath Jyotirlinga: